rails/rails/guides/source/action_view_overview.md

 ### The `as` and `object` Options

-By default `ActionView::Partials::PartialRenderer` has its object in a local variable with the same name as the template.
+By default, objects passed to the template are in a local variable with the same name as the template.
 So, given:

 ```erb
 <%= render partial: "product" %>